kun-shukla/ci-p1-mind-flora/README.md

 ## Site Owner Goals

 - To promote and encourage users to connect with nature in the UK with a particular focus on benefits for mental wellbeing.
-- To promote a sense of community by allowing for users to share thier own recommended nature spots.
+- To promote a sense of community by allowing for users to share their own recommended nature spots.
 Thereby using user-driven content to promote the site's overall aim of improving mental wellbeing.
 - To present a user-centric, mobile-first website that is intuitive to use and navigate.
 And one which is fully responsive across a range of different device screen sizes.
 - To use a colour theme and visual appeal that is aligned with the site's core purpose of fostering a sense of calm and mental relaxation.